 These are the best movies on Netflix, the great flicks old and new that have arrived on the service recently and are already proving to be popular.
 Netflix has made quite the name for itself as a purveyor of top quality, original TV content.
 But that’s only half the story for the world’s premier streaming service.
 It’s also a great source of films, from Originals to classics, blockbusters to indie films.

 That's one of the main reasons we love the Netflix film library, it may not be comprehensive, but it does turn up its fair share of established cinematic treats.
-Netflix also seems to be getting better and better at producing its own original movies.
-We’re not saying Roma was robbed at the Oscars, but yeah.
-Roma was robbed at the Oscars.
+Netflix also seems to be getting better and better at producing its own original movies - you only have to look at Roma and The Irishman to see this.

 Here, then, is a round up of some of the best recent additions to the Netflix film library.
 Do keep in mind that the non-Netflix Originals will likely be on borrowed time, so don’t drag your feet on pressing that play button if you see something you like.
 Some titles tend to stay on Netflix for years, others are gone within a month or so.